 This is a great question.
 I get asked this in one form or another every spring/summer as allergy season shifts into full gear.
-In regards to allergies, whether you wear contacts or not, here is a list of things you can do to help alleviate the symptoms:
+Whether you wear contacts or not, here is a list of things you can do to help alleviate symptoms of allergies:

-When in doubt, reducing contact lens wear time and wearing your glasses can help.
+Lastly, reducing contact lens wear time and wearing your glasses can help with allergies.
 Over the counter allergy eye drops such as Pataday or Alaway in addition to cold compresses also have been shown to reduce symptoms.